All Episodes

 So this is how it works.

-If you don't know the truth about this, you're gonna think that there might be something there.
+If you don't know the truth about this, you're going to think that there might be something there.

-It's limits little or he's guilty as hell, depending on your inclination.
+It's little or he's guilty as hell, depending on your inclination.

 I got to take a break, sit tight, we'll be right back.

-Okay, I gave you the details of the Scott Walker case immediately coming up after the next break, but here are the bullet points.
+Okay, I'll give you the details of the Scott Walker case immediately coming up after the next break, but here are the bullet points.

 Liberal prosecutors went after Scott Walker for being tied illegally to outside conservative groups in one of his recall fights.